bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 quantum circuit cards

-compact gate-sequence previews for algorithm writeups.
+compact gate-sequence previews for upcoming algorithm writeups.